tomwhartung/seeourminds.com-bootstrap/doc/mondrian-links_and_quotes.md

 > Until now their use has been prolongd by tradition and necessity - equally by convention and inertia.
 (p.
 249)

-> In this evolution of art and life it is sincerity, rather than conformity, that matters:
+In this evolution of art and life it is sincerity, rather than conformity, that matters:

 > In life every sincere effort leads to human evolution, and it is the same in art.
 > Rightly seen, there remains *a single path of evolution* that, regardless of time, *is identical for life and for art.*
 (p.
 249)

-> However, even in the new aesthetic, the word equilibrium has caused many misunderstandings and repeated errors.
+> However, even in the new aesthetic, the word "equilibrium" has caused many misunderstandings and repeated errors.
 > The only way to correct them will be by attentive study of the plastic expression of the new art.
 > It will be seen that the equilibrium in the new art is not a static state without action, as is generally thought but,
 > on the contrary, *a continuous and mutually annihilating opposition of equivalent but unequal elements.*